-The role of a pivot in handball is that of an attacking player.
+The role of pivot in handball is that of an attacking player.
 The pivot player is also called the 'line player'.
-These handball positions play most of the game along the 6 meter line at the opposition baseline.
+These handball positions play most of the game along the 6 metre line at the opposition baseline.

 They would generally play in front of their defense trying to intercept the ball.
 A pivot would also try to prevent the opponents from passing when they attack.

-The circle runner is quick and gets in among opposing defenders.
-Their chief role is either creating openings for teammates or getting into a good scoring position themselves.
+The circle runner is quick and is always among the other team's defenders.
+So, their chief role is either creating openings for teammates or getting into a good scoring position themselves.

-Check the codified handball rules and regulations for player substitutions.
+Check the codified handball rules and regulations for further information on player substitutions.
 They can occur at any time during the game and without limits or stoppage time.
-Seven substitutes are usually allowed on the sidelines for each team.

 There are four handball officials and their duties vary.
-They comprise of a scorekeeper, a timekeeper, and two referees.
-The chief role of handball officials is controlling the play while at close quarters.
+They comprise of a scorekeeper, timekeeper, and two (2) referees.